chewhx/devchallenges/my-gallery-master/README.md

 ## Overview

-Create a team page based on given prototype.
+Create a profile gallery page based on given prototype.
-I [rotated](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/rotate) and positioned many divs before I found out that you can [layout text in vertical](https://developer.mozilla.org/en-US/docs/Web/CSS/text-orientation)
+I leveraged on responsive Bootstrap grid and the ability to next columns.
+I enhanced the experience with the generous [Unsplash Source API](https://source.unsplash.com), so the page generates fresh images on each load.

 ### Built With